Simplified Spelling Board: First 300 words

-The press on both sides of the Atlantic had a field day with the "reform spelling crusade", and editorials and cartoons abounded.
+The press in the United States and the United Kingdom ridiculed the "reform spelling crusade", and editorials and cartoons abounded.
 The Louisville Courier-Journal published an article which stated: "Nuthing escapes Mr. Rucevelt.
 No subject is tu hi fr him to takl, nor tu lo for him to notis.
 He makes tretis without the consent of the Senit."
 The Baltimore Sun joked: "How will he spell his own name?
 Will he make it 'Rusevelt' or will he get down to the fact and spell it 'Butt-in-sky'?"
 One editorial summed it up this way: "This is 2 mutch."
 Overseas, while the London press viciously mocked the executive order, the board received a significant spike in interest in the word list following Roosevelt's edict.

 In response to mounting criticism from British newspapers, the board announced the additions of James Murray, the Scottish lexicographer and primary editor of the Oxford English Dictionary, along with Joseph Wright, an Oxford University professor of comparative philology and editor of the English Dialect Dictionary.
 Combined with the earlier naming of Walter William Skeat, editor of the Etymological English Dictionary, the board could claim it had the three top English language dictionaries from both the United States and United Kingdom on its side.

-The Supreme Court entered the fray and directed that its opinions should be printed in the old style.
+The Supreme Court directed that its opinions should be printed in the old style.

 Finally, Congress had the last word when Representative Charles B. Landis of Indiana, Chairman of the House Committee on Printing, introduced a resolution on December 13, 1906: "Resolved, That it is the sense of the House that hereafter in the printing of House documents or other publications used by law or ordered by Congress, or either branch thereof, or emanating from any executive department or bureau of the Government, the House printer should observe and adhere to the standard of orthography prescribed in generally accepted dictionaries of the English language."
 The motion passed unanimously.
 The President let the Public Printer and the Nation know that the old style was reinstated.

 Roosevelt ultimately decided to rescind the order.
 Brander Matthews, a friend of Roosevelt and one of the chief advocates of the reform as chairman of the Simplified Spelling Board, remonstrated with him for abandoning the effort.
 Roosevelt replied on December 16, 1906: "I could not by fighting have kept the new spelling in, and it was evidently worse than useless to go into an undignified contest when I was beaten.
 Do you know that the one word as to which I thought the new spelling was wrong – thru – was more responsible than anything else for our discomfiture?"
 Next summer Roosevelt was watching a naval review when a press boat marked "Pres Bot" chugged ostentatiously by.
 The President waved and laughed with delight.